 It takes a village.
 Yep.
 That’s one I had heard plenty before getting pregnant with Fischer.
-Now that I’m almost two years into this mommy thing, it’s a phrase I find myself saying…often.
-Historically, the “village”, was quite literal.
-People lived communally, in some places around the world they still do, and so it wasn’t up to just the biological mother but ALL the village mothers to raise the kids and support one another.
-I wouldn’t say that idea has necessarily disappeared over the years but for a number of reasons, the “village” doesn’t always literally exist anymore.
-Question is, has the importance of the village disappeared?
-I whole-heartedly argue NO.
+Now that I’m almost two years into this mommy thing, it’s a phrase I find myself saying often.
+Historically, the “village” was quite literal.
+People lived communally, in some places around the world they still do.
+So it wasn’t up to just the biological mother but ALL the village mothers to raise the kids and support one another.
+I wouldn’t say that idea has necessarily disappeared over the years, but for several reasons, the “village” doesn’t always literally exist anymore.
+The question is, has the importance of the village disappeared?
+I wholeheartedly argue NO.

-A few years ago I “lost” a friend to her village.
-She was my first friend to have a baby and though she eventually made her way back, we knew that instead of nursing a hangover with us on a Sunday she was at a play-date, at the park, at the zoo…etc. We didn’t get it.
+A few years ago, I “lost” a friend to her village.
+She was my first friend to have a baby.
+Though she eventually made her way back, we knew that instead of nursing a hangover with us on a Sunday, she was at a playdate, the park, the zoo, etc. We didn’t get it.

 And then came Fischer.